2023 Solar Incentives Guide for Orland Park, IL - Tax Credits & Rebates

-In August 2022, the Inflation Reduction Act expanded and extended the ITC, now dubbed the Clean Energy Credit.
-Homeowners are now eligible for a credit equal to 30% of the total solar system installation costs for projects started after January 1, 2022 and completed before the end of 2032.
-The percentage will then decrease annually until the Clean Energy Credit ends in 2035.
-The expansion to the program also makes claiming credit for energy storage systems easier than ever before, starting in 2023.
+In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now titled the Clean Energy Credit.
+Homeowners can now qualify for a credit of 30% of the total costs of solar system installation for projects started after January 1, 2022 and completed before the end of 2032.
+The credit percentage will then begin to decrease on a yearly basis until the Clean Energy Credit ends in 2035.
+The program expansion also makes it easier to get credit for energy storage systems, starting in 2023.

 State & Local Solar Incentives